 This song is in the key of Eb minor and is played with a funk shuffle feel, something that makes parts of the line difficult to play with the required accuracy.
 Although often performed as a slap groove, the line is actually played using a combination of fingerstyle and slap techniques, again adding to the difficulty of the line.

-Be sure to hit the Download Resources button above in order to download the PDF transcription for this piece (available to subscribers only).
-The transcription is available WITH TAB and WITHOUT.
+A transcription (with TAB and without) is available for this course.
+To download it, please visit the Free Stuff page.
 Please note that a backing track is NOT included with this course.
-The track used in the play-along can be purchased from www.karaoke-version.co.uk
+The track used in the play-along can be purchased from www.karaoke-version.co.uk.